Plan your future with our Retirement Budget Calculator

 1. 1

-Input the total amount of money in your retirement fund at the beginning of the withdrawal period, usually denoted in dollars.
+Input the total amount of money you have in your retirement fund at the beginning of your withdrawal period.
+This is your foundation.

 2. 2

-Enter the amount of money you plan to withdraw from your retirement fund each year, also in dollars.
+Indicate the fixed amount you plan to withdraw from your fund each year.
+This should align with your estimated annual expenses.

 3. 3